rumkin/plant/packages/plant/readme.md

 Plant is WebAPI standards based HTTP2 web server, created with modular architecture and functional design in mind.
 It's modular, pure and less coupled.

-Plant supports HTTP 1 and HTTP 2.
+Plant supports HTTP 1 and HTTP 2 protocols.
 But it's transport agnostic and can work right in the browser over WebSockets, WebRTC, or PostMessage.

 ## Features